Navin Chawla: Societal contributions

 Chawla was Founder Chairman of the Jaipur-based Lala Chaman Lal Education Trust, called 'Darshan', which looks after disabled hearing-impaired children, and which had obtained MPLADS funds from Congress MPs Aimaduddin Khan and R. P. Goenka.
 This amounted to 20% of the total expenditure.
 The trust was allotted 6 acre of land by the Congress government in Rajasthan when Ashok Gehlot was Chief Minister.

 All facilities are provided free of charge.
 At present 64 hearing-impaired children are taught by special educators.
 Computer software is taught to older students.

 Navin Chawla was running another trust called the Lepra India Trust in Delhi which is focused on the treatment of leprosy-affected cases.
 Almost 20,000 street cases have been attended by Lepra doctors.
 The trust also teaches hearing-impaired children and children belonging to poor families.
 All conditions under the MPLAD act are scrupulously adhered to.
 Chawla provided for free services for all the children.
 He obtained employment for many youth.

 Navin Chawla was invited on 16 February 2015 to distribute 'Smart Canes' to visually impaired students of Delhi University, during the course of the Antardhwani festival.
 An important part of the festival that mattered greatly to the cause of disability was distribution of "smart canes" to the first batch of visually impaired students.
 By June, it was hoped to distribute these canes to all those suffering from visual disability, including students and teachers alike, numbering about 200.

 Leprosy

-Chawla endorsed Justice A. P. Shah, chairman of the Law Commission's recent recommendation that the then 117-year-old Lepers Act is highly discriminatory and must be removed from the statute book, and replaced by a more humane law that takes into account that leprosy is now fully curable.
-A new law also needs to be implemented with understanding and compassion.
+Chawla endorsed Justice A.P.
+Shah, chairman of the Law Commission's April 2015 recommendation that the then 117-year-old Lepers Act is highly discriminatory and must be removed from the statute book, and replaced by a more humane law that takes into account that leprosy is now fully curable.
+Chawla noted that "[t]hese recommendations, although belated, will only help if they lead to an enactment.
+Enactment must be followed by implementation, with understanding and compassion.
+More importantly, our society must understand that this disease is easily curable if it is treated early."